U.S. flag

 Was this page helpful?

-Excused absences
+Excused Absences

 Definition

 An excused absence is a period of administratively authorized absence from official duties without loss of pay and without charge to an employee's leave account.
-Excused absence is synonymous with the term "administrative leave" and is distinct from the absence of an employee who is performing officially sanctioned activities away from the employee's usual worksite or regular duties.
-(The distinction is that an employee, while on excused absence, is not acting within the employer-employee relationship and not deemed to be subject to the control or responsibility of the Department as an employer.)
+Excused absence is often synonymous with the term "administrative leave" and is distinct from the absence of an employee who is performing officially sanctioned activities away from the employee's usual worksite or regular duties.
+The distinction is that an employee, while on excused absence, is not acting within the employer-employee relationship and not deemed to be subject to the control or responsibility of the Department as an employer.
 Employees who are performing certain representational functions or are conducting the business of organizations recognized by the agency (e.g., credit unions, welfare and recreation associations, or the Combined Federal Campaign) generally are considered to be acting within the employer-employee relationship.
 Leave-approving officials retain authority to limit time spent on such activities, as necessary.

 General